-By her late teens, Sophia was playing lead roles in many Italian features such as La favorita (1953) and Aida (1953).
+By her late teens, Sophia was playing lead roles in many Italian features such as La favorita (1952) and Aida (1953).
 In 1957, she embarked on a successful acting career in the United States, starring in Boy on a Dolphin (1957), Legend of the Lost (1957), and The Pride and the Passion (1957) that year.
 She had a short-lived but much-publicized fling with co-star Cary Grant, who was 31 years her senior.
 She was only 22 while he was 53, and she rejected a marriage proposal from him.
 They were paired together a second time in the family-friendly romantic comedy Houseboat (1958).
 While under contract to Paramount Pictures, Sophia starred in Desire Under the Elms (1958), The Key (1958), The Black Orchid (1958), It Started in Naples (1960), Heller in Pink Tights (1960), A Breath of Scandal (1960), and The Millionairess (1960) before returning to Italy to star in Two Women (1960).
 The film was a period piece about a woman living in war-torn Italy who is raped while trying to protect her young daughter.
-Originally cast in the role of the daughter, Sophia fought against type and was re-cast as the mother, proving herself as a genuine actress and displaying her lack of vanity.
+Originally cast as the more glamorous child, Sophia fought against type and was re-cast as the mother, evidencing a lack of vanity and proving herself as a genuine actress.
 This performance received international acclaim and was honored with an Academy Award for Best Actress.